theGreatHerrLebert/ionmob/README.md

 ---
 ### TLDR
-To simply get started, load our best performing predictor and infer ccs values on a dataset provided by this repository:
+To simply get started, load our best performing predictor and infer CCS values on a dataset provided by this repository:

 #### Inference on one of our provided datasets